wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getaddressinfo.md

 ---
-title: dash:getaddressinfo \[POST\] {disallowed}
+title: getaddressinfo  {disallowed} - Dash
-description: Returns information about the given Dash address.
-Note Some informationrequires the address to be in the wallet.
+description: Example code for the getaddressinfo  {disallowed} json-rpc method. Сomplete guide on how to use getaddressinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters